Warminster and Westbury CCTV

 What does a CCTV operator do on an average day?
-A standard shift might cover scanning screens for: missing persons, anti-social behaviour, road traffic accidents, shoplifting, drunk and disorderly, assaults, drug abuse, domestic violence, drink driving, dangerous driving, or movement of drugs through the area.
+A standard shift might cover scanning screens for: missing persons, anti-social behaviour, road traffic accidents, shoplifting, drunk and disorderly conduct, assaults, drug abuse, domestic violence, drink driving, dangerous driving, or movement of drugs through the area.

-The police often contact CCTV for help with incidents for example, tracking a vehicle.
+The police often contact the CCTV control room for help with incidents, for example, tracking a vehicle.

-Businesses that are part of the local shopwatch scheme will contact the control room to report shoplifting.
-The operator will then alert all others on the shopwatch network as to what is happening.
-Similarly, door staff and pubwatch members keep in contact with CCTV and the Police, all working together to make our area safer.
+Businesses that are part of the local Shopwatch scheme will contact the control room to report shoplifting.
+The operator will then alert all others on the Shopwatch network as to what is happening.
+Similarly, door staff and Pubwatch members keep in contact with the CCTV control room and the Police, all working together to make our area safer.

 CCTV operator is not a job that everyone can do, but if you are interested, CCTV is always on the lookout for volunteers.
 Obviously, volunteers must undergo training and pass a security check, but if you feel you could spare some time on a regular basis to help keep our community safer, contact Warminster Town Council and they will be in touch.

 The original idea for installing a CCTV system in Warminster stemmed from a Government initiative in 1996 which encouraged town centres to install systems and offered partial funding from the Home Office to tackle anti-social behaviour.